What It's Actually Like to Live Inside a 1,700-Year-Old Roman Palace: A Split Local Speaks

 What's the deal with fjaka?

-Tourists get frustrated by this.
+It frustrates tourists.
 Shops are closed!
 Restaurants have limited menus!
 Nothing is happening!

 Is Split safe?